Corporate Emissions Strategies – What Success Looks Like

 Do I need to report my emissions?

-If your company has more than 250 employees and is incorporated in the United Kingdom or listed on its stock exchanges you will need to report your emissions from Scope 1 and Scope 2, for the financial year ending March 2020.
+If your company has more than 250 employees, or a net turnover in excess of £36 million and is incorporated in the United Kingdom or listed on its stock exchanges you will need to report your emissions from Scope 1 and Scope 2, for the financial year ending March 2020.
 To see full requirements click here.

 If you are a smaller company you are not legally required to report emissions, but voluntary reporting is advisable for its wider commercial, social and environmental benefits.
 There is no requirement for individuals to report their emissions, but they can use our products for free to see how their emissions compare to the UK national average.